 THE OLE TAXI SCAM

-Taxi fares are notorious for ripping people off especially tourists or people that appear unfamiliar with the location they are in.
+Taxis are notorious for ripping people off especially tourists or people that appear unfamiliar with the location they are in.
 Always look for a meter and insist they turn it on.
 If there is no meter, ask how much the fare is likely to be because “I want to make sure I have enough.”
 Confirm the estimated fare with someone else who is familiar with the area.
 Personally, I am loathed to take taxis.
 I always try my best to learn and take local transportation whenever I can.
 Research transportation options in your destination before you arrive.
 If you are staying at a hotel, contact the hotel and ask what is the best way and cost from the airport.
 Check out more classic travel scams here and the best way to avoid them.

 PICKPOCKETS IN BIG CITIES

 Pickpockets abound in big tourist cities especially around crowded transportation areas like airports, train stations and subways.
 I was pickpocketed in Madrid right after I left an ATM having withdrawn €300 for a weekend trip.
 At a kiosk, I was distracted by a couple of rambunctious kids where another lifted my wallet with my cash and all documents.
-I only noticed it when I went to pay.
+I only noticed it when I went to pay later that day.
 The perfect example of this happened to my husband in Rome.
 He was approached by a group of women.
 One distracted him by shoving what appeared to be a baby at him while another extracted his passport from a zippered pocket.
 Quite a feat!
 After a few moments, one of the women came back, returned his passport and ran away as if to say, “look what a talented thief I am!
 You didn’t even feel it.”
 My best suggestion to avoid pickpockets is to be alert, especially in crowded areas and pay attention.
 Watch out for unusual distractions.
 Don’t invite pickpockets by leaving wallets exposed in back pockets or bags.
 Don’t have all your money in one place, split it in a couple of locations.

 SCAMS IN AFRICA AND ASIA